2006 Banquet 400: Race

 Kyle Busch remained the leader at the lap-137 restart, followed by Earnhardt, Bowyer, Johnson and Tony Stewart.
 Johnson lost fourth position when he was passed by Stewart on lap 141, while Bowyer moved ahead of Earnhardt for second on the following lap.
 Earnhardt had a hole in the center his car's front valance by lap 142 which was caused by running over debris beforehand.
 On lap 145, Kenseth spun off turn four which caused Sadler to spin in avoidance, triggering the seventh caution.
 During the caution, the leading drivers (including Kyle Busch), made pit stops.
 Earnhardt had his car's damage repaired, while Johnson, Kyle Busch and Burton had new tires fitted.
 Bowyer led the field at the lap-150 restart.
 The eighth caution was prompted two laps later when Hamlin lost control of his car and drifted up the track at turn four, which caused him to make light contact with the wall and spin.
 The race restarted on lap 157 with Bowyer leading teammate Burton.
 Bowyer drove to the side of the track and allowed Burton to lead.
 Burton ceded the first position back to Bowyer on the next lap.

 Burton fell to third when he passed by Johnson on lap 159 who started to draw near Bowyer.
 Kyle Busch moved ahead of Burton for third on the following lap.
 Johnson reclaimed the lead from Burton on the 166th lap.
 Seven laps later, Bowyer had oversteer in the third turn which caused him to heavy contact with the wall and spun while attempting to get ahead of Riggs, triggering the ninth caution.
 Most of the leaders, including Johnson, chose to make pit stops.
-Johnson had an air pressure adjustment after reporting his car had oversteer, and Kyle Busch had four tires fitted and an chassis adjustment to increase the grip available.
+Johnson had an air pressure adjustment after reporting his car had oversteer, and Kyle Busch had four tires fitted and a chassis adjustment to increase the grip available.
 Edwards elected to install two tires and took over the lead for the lap-177 restart, followed by Stewart.
 Kyle Busch temporarily moved in front of Stewart for second, but Stewart retook the position because Kyle Busch slid up the track.
 He took second from Stewart on the following lap with assistance from teammate Johnson.
 On lap 180, Johnson moved back into the first position after he passed Kyle Busch and Edwards.
 Newman spun in turn two on lap 181 but avoided damage to his car, prompting the tenth caution.